diahandahame/diahandahame/README.md

 - Conducted data-driven economic studies and synthesized insights for decision-making
 - Managed and analyzed large datasets in research environments
 - Collaborated with multidisciplinary teams on data-driven projects

 ---
-## 🧠 Analytical Approach
-1. Understand the business problem
-2. Structure and clean the data
-3. Explore and analyze
-4. Model and visualize
-5. Deliver actionable recommendations

----